 The Championships Wimbledon...the grass, tennis whites, the All England Club, strawberries and cream, royalty...what's not to love about the oldest tennis tournament in the world, and arguably, the most prestigious??

-Each year, Montreal and Toronto share hosting the best men’s and women’s players in the world, with both tournaments played at the same time, during the same week.
-So, from August 5-13, 2017, the women will be in Toronto while the men will play in Montreal.
+Each year, Montreal and Toronto share hosting the best men’s and women’s players in the world, with both tournaments played during the same week.
+In 2022, the ATP will play in Montreal and the WTA in Toronto.

 Western & Southern Open